-Arranging a funeral or cremation in Indiana
+Arranging a Funeral or Cremation Service in Indiana

-How do you choose which funeral home or cremation provider is right for your needs?
+How do you choose which funeral home or cremation provider suits your needs?

 Listen to recommendations from family and friends, by all means, but it is also wise to conduct your own research or inquiries.

-What you want in terms of funeral service can dictate what kind of funeral provider you may need.
 Are you looking for traditional services?
 Do you require a religious service?
-Do you plan on many guests and require space for this at the funeral home?
+Do you plan on having many guests and require space at the funeral home?
 Or are you looking for a simple funeral?
 Are you considering cremation?
 Are you working on a budget for funeral expenses?
-All these questions, and more, can help you to narrow down and focus on what services a provider offers and how they best suit your needs.

 The Indiana State Board of Funeral and Cemetery Service is the governmental agency that regulates funeral homes, funeral directors, and cemetery practices in Indiana.
 All funeral businesses should be licensed operators.